wagtail/rfcs/text/100-headless-support.md

 ### How about a write API?

 Any improvements towards a "headless admin" are considered out of scope for this RFC.
 For example, proposals for a [write API](https://github.com/wagtail/wagtail/issues/4667) are welcome, but aren’t relevant for the majority of headless websites.

+### What kind of story to we want to tell when it comes to emerging community practice such as HTMX/Turbo style applications?
+Or do we consider this not really 'headless'?

+Those are relevant patterns for Wagtail to consider but out of scope for this RFC, as with those patterns it’s still the CMS application server that generates the pages’ HTML.

+### Would we want to consider a more open schema driven response structure ever?

+Maybe!
+As in – [JSON:API](https://jsonapi.org/) or JSON-LD.